View budget change information

 Vehicle Road Tax Charges

-Information that now affects how your vehicle tax is calculated:
+Information that now affects how your vehicle road fund licence is calculated:

 Cars registered between 1 March 2001 and 31 March 2017

-The rate of vehicle tax is based solely on fuel type and CO2 emissions.
+The rate of vehicle tax is based on fuel type and CO2 emissions.

 Cars registered on or after 1 April 2017

-• You must pay tax when the vehicle is first registered, which covers the vehicle for 12 months.
+You need to pay tax when the vehicle is first registered, this covers the vehicle for 12 months.

 How to Renew Your Vehicle Tax (or Car Tax)

-• DVLA Correspondence: A recent tax reminder or 'last chance' warning letter.
+• A recent reminder (V11) or 'last chance' warning letter from DVLA.